There is a saying in sports, “Amateurs practice until they get it right. Professionals practice until they never get it wrong.”

 How do we become professional believers?
 Practice.

-We are the same way.
-No matter how big or recent our past triumphs, we are always one step away from getting mad at God and questioning his plan for us, because of some pressure or inconvenience.
+No matter how big or recent our past triumphs, we are always one step away from getting mad at God and doubting him because of some pressure or inconvenience.

 This selfish tendency is a natural byproduct of our sinful nature.

-God wants us to reach the point where we always love and trust him unconditionally, despite our feelings and circumstances.
+God wants us to reach the point where we trust him completely, despite our discomfort and uncertainty.

 Learning this lesson requires practice.
-Opportunities for practice arise when we encounter affliction.
-Thus, recurring hardships are necessary drills for professional believers.
+Practice opportunities arise when we encounter affliction.

-God does not engineer distress to teach us to love and trust him.
-He cannot initiate evil.
-However, he uses for this purpose, the afflictions we inevitably encounter in a fallen world.
+God does not engineer distress to teach us to trust him.
+But he uses the afflictions we inevitably encounter in this fallen world for this purpose.